-McPherson says Stark visited him in jail, interviewed him, then stated years later that the story was just “too big” for them to track down all the players, to research all the facts.
+McPherson says Stark visited him, interviewed him, then stated years later that the story was just “too big” for them to track down all the players, to research all the facts.

 “He had actually interviewed me years ago, came to see me, so he knew the truth, yet he failed to follow up on it,” remembers the award-winning coach.
 “He cited the story being “too big” for their budget.
 Instead, he embellished and misled along the way, took cheap shots and, in doing so, discredited me and disrespected one of the very best JUCO baseball teams to ever put on cleats.”

 Smith believes his friend could have been one of the greatest ever.